Fourier coefficients of noninterdependent collective motions in heavy-ion collisions

-Consider a special scenario: the initial magnetic field decays so fast that the CME almost stops at proper time $\tau= 0.6$ fm/$c$, but the collision system becomes well equilibrated only after $\tau =0.6$ fm/$c$ to start the hydrodynamic evolution.
-In this sequence, $\Tilde{a}_1$ and $\Tilde{v}_2$ should appear in two separate Fourier expansions, $(1+2\Tilde{a}_1 \sin\Delta\varphi)$ and $(1+2\Tilde{v}_2 \cos2\Delta\varphi)$, respectively, and their product specifies the final-state particle distribution.
-Compared with Eq.~(\ref{Eq: Fourier expansion}), the factorized form provides an extra cross term:
+In general, factorized actions, such as distinct physics mechanisms, could occur concurrently, but do not rely on each other's existence during evolution.
+As long as the collective motions have separate evolution paths to affect particle emission, we consider them to be not coordinated with each other and approximate the particle distribution with the factorized form of Fourier expansions.
+For example, elliptic flow can be developed regardless of the presence of the CME, and vice versa.
+Then, $\Tilde{a}_1$ and $\Tilde{v}_2$ should appear in two separate Fourier expansions, $(1+2\Tilde{a}_1 \sin\Delta\varphi)$ and $(1+2\Tilde{v}_2 \cos2\Delta\varphi)$, respectively, and their product specifies the final-state particle distribution.
+Compared with Eq.~(\ref{Eq: Fourier expansion}), the factorized form provides a nonleading cross term:

 In this case, the $a_1$ and $a_3$ manifested in the linear Fourier expansion deviate from the true $\Tilde{a}_1$ and $\Tilde{a}_3$, respectively.